Vet approved

 Personalize Your Pet’s Vaccinations

-• Have close contact with many different dogs?
+• Does your dog have close contact with many different dogs?

 Final Thoughts on the DHPP or DHLPP Vaccine

-Thanks to all of you for taking time to think about vaccination and vaccinating appropriately.
+Thanks to all of you for taking the time to think about vaccination and vaccinating appropriately.

 References